yam-ai/bert-multilabel-classifier/README.md

 ]
 ```

+### 7. GPU
-7. If GPU is available, acceleration of training and serving can be acheived by running `nvidia-docker`.
+If GPU is available, acceleration of training and serving can be acheived by running `nvidia-docker`.
 The base image in `train.Dockerfile` and `serve.Dockerfile` should also be changed to the GPU version.